 Skip to main content

-Web Accessibility: A Practical Guide That Goes Beyond Checklists
+Web Accessibility: A Practical Developer Guide

 Priya Patel

-15 min read
+18 min read

-Web Accessibility: A Practical Guide That Goes Beyond Checklists
+Web Accessibility: A Practical Developer Guide

-Why This Matters More Than You Think
+Why You Should Care More Than You Do

-Around 15% of the world's population lives with some form of disability.
-In India, the 2011 census counted 26.8 million people with disabilities — and that number is widely considered an undercount.
-Beyond permanent disabilities, think about situational impairments: a parent holding a baby and browsing one-handed, someone with a temporary arm injury, a user in bright sunlight struggling with low contrast, an elderly person with declining vision.
+Beyond permanent disabilities, think about situational impairments for a moment: a parent holding a baby and browsing one-handed, someone with a temporary arm injury, a user in bright sunlight struggling with low contrast, an elderly person with declining vision.
+We're all temporarily disabled at some point.

 People deserve to use the web.
 Full stop.
+Shouldn't need to say more than that, but somehow we still do.

-The Web Content Accessibility Guidelines (WCAG) 2.2 organize requirements around four principles, often abbreviated as POUR:
+Web Content Accessibility Guidelines (WCAG) 2.2 organize requirements around four principles, often abbreviated as POUR:

 PrincipleMeaningExamples